davidtchiu/davidtchiu.github.io/teaching/cs161/hwk5.loops/index.md

 [30 pts] Spicy (x 2) at 15 pts each

 Misc.
 [5pts] You provide Javadocs style comments for any new methods implemented.
+You include
-You include sufficient inline comments to explain the logic of your methods.
+           sufficient inline comments to explain the logic of your methods.

+Bonus:
+[+5 pts] Bonus problems attempted?
 ```

 <!-- [10pts] runningSum() is properly implemented.
 It returns the sum of all numbers between